RedHatInsights/insights-host-inventory/README.md

 ```bash
 docker compose -f dev.yml down
 ```
+After running this command, delete the data directory specified in the [create host data directory](#create-database-data-directory) section to ensure the existing data removal.
 ### Create hosts data in the Database

 First, start the `mq` service by running the following command in a new terminal: